google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 15. May Experience Panic Attacks

 During a narcissistic collapse, one significant sign and symptom is the experience of panic attacks, especially when the narcissist’s carefully constructed mask starts to slip, revealing their vulnerable side.
-This is a pivotal moment for the narcissist, as it threatens their sense of control and invincibility.

 “Kindness from a narcissist is called an illusion.” – Alice Little